-In the morning of the fifth day aboard Fritz The Cat we anchored off the mainland of Panamá, near Carti, packed our backs and waited for a boat taxi to come pick us up.
+In the morning of the fifth day aboard Fritz The Cat we anchored off the mainland prepared to cross the isthmus of Panama, near Carti, packed our backs and waited for a boat taxi to come pick us up.
 The boat showed up on time and we soon had 17 of us and all our gear on board.
 We puttered a short way along shore, then made our way up a small river that we were told was full of 2.5 meter caymans.
-The boat dropped us off about 1km inland and we packed ourselves into 4x4s for the journey across the isthmus.
+The boat dropped us off about 1km inland and we packed ourselves into 4x4s for the journey across the isthmus of Panama.
 We climbed up through some small rolling mountains full of lush, green, very jungly vegetation.
 Soon we came to the Pan-American Highway, an old friend that we had lost in Colombia.
 The first thing that we noticed about Panamá was how nice the roads were.

 We stayed in a rich suburb near the old town.
 That night we went for a little walk looking for food and wandered into one of the longest streets of cheap stuff (think Chinatown on steroids).
 We ate some street snacks and were amazed by the cars which actually waited for pedestrians to cross the street.